User Experience Principles

-How do you know you are delivering good UX?
+How do you know you're delivering good UX?

-We then take the information we have gathered in our user tests and update our designs accordingly.
+We then take the information we've gathered in our user tests and update our designs accordingly.

 By adhering to our accessibility standards we also ensure that the largest number of users can be effective within our interfaces.
 There is no point building great UX if not all your users can benefit from it!